 Trinidad is one of the best towns to stay near the Redwoods Parks.
 Because it’s truly where the forest meets the sea.

 Here, you’ll find a charming coastal town 🌊 with great inns, cute shops, and plenty of ocean views to explore.
+Plus, this town is the closest one to the Tall Trees Grove, which is one of the most popular areas in the park!

 The Lost Whale Inn is truly the greatest inn near this park, because of the amazing ocean views and great service.